 - 1. REVIEW: The cardholder shall review the transaction for correctness.
 Ensure all charges are legitimate and no sales tax was charged. - 2.
-SUBSTANTIATE: Each transaction should be documented with a receipt.
-Provide account numbers for each transaction in the City's system. - 3.
+SUBSTANTIATE: Each transaction should be documented with a detailed receipt.
+Provide account numbers for each transaction in the City's system.
+In notes put a detailed description of the purchase. - 3.
 APPROVE: The approving Director or designee (usually the cardholder's immediate supervisor) or designee shall review each transaction and check all documentation.
 Any errors, sales tax issues or questionable purchases must be resolved before submitting to Finance.
-The Approving Official's review of transaction certifies all transactions as legitimate expenditures of City funds.

-- 4. MISSING DOCUMENTATION: The cardholder is responsible for providing required documentation.
+The Approving Official's review of transaction certifies all transactions as legitimate expenditures of City funds. - 4.
+MISSING DOCUMENTATION: The cardholder is responsible for providing required documentation.
 If a receipt is lost, attempt to obtain a duplicate.
-If a duplicate cannot be obtained, prepare a statement that includes all the information normally found on the receipt and a brief explanation for the lost documentation.
+If a duplicate cannot be obtained, prepare a memo that includes all the information normally found on the receipt and a brief explanation for the lost documentation.
 Continual abuse may result in loss of the card and disciplinary action. - 5.
-DISPUTED CHARGES: If the cardholder questions a charge on the statement, the cardholder shall contact the vendor directly and attempt to reach resolution.
+DISPUTED CHARGES: If the cardholder questions a charge, the cardholder shall contact the vendor directly and attempt to reach resolution.
 If the cardholder reaches an agreement with the vendor, there is no dispute.
 If the vendor refuses to acknowledge the error or will not issue a credit, the cardholder must fill out the issuing bank's "Purchase Card Disputed Charge Form" and send it to the Finance Department.
 The bank will then adjudicate the disputed charge.
+If the charge is fraudulent, the cardholder must contact the bank, the phone number is listed on the back of the card.